Undenk: Exhibitions, further activism and philosophy

 Parallel to its low-fi, underground street-art, Undenk has participated in and staged several public and official exhibitions.
 During these exhibitions, in showrooms in Cologne and Berlin and during the "Bread And Butter" fashion weeks of Berlin and Barcelona 2006, the focus has been more on "indoor" artforms such as traditional cotton canvases, painted skateboards and recycled materials such as plain cardboard.
 Both approaches have the use of stencil-techniques in common.

-Furthermore, an edition of T-shirts, displaying one of Undenks most popular designs has been launched recently.
+Furthermore, an edition of T-shirts, displaying one of Undenk's most popular designs had been launched around 2008.
+Exact dates are not available.
+Since then various other items of clothing, in small runs, was made available to the public – including hoodies and sweatshirts.

-In conclusion, Undenk's art seems to target political and social topics such as globalization, militarism and the evolution of capitalism, by subliminally and wittingly ridiculing and thus criticizing the hypocrisy and cynism of the 21st century Western industrial society.
+Undenk's art seems to target political and social topics such as globalization, militarism and the evolution of capitalism, by subliminally and wittingly ridiculing and thus criticizing the hypocrisy and cynicism of the 21st century Western industrial society.
 As a kind of manifesto, Orwell's flagship dystopia "1984" about the struggle of the individual in an overwhelmingly powerful and oppressive society seems to hover as a guideline in the group's approach on today's and tomorrow's developments.

+Over the years the movement has expanded is rhetoric across social platforms and in physical stunts.
+While still maintaining its central 1984 theme, the group tackles ideas of consumerism, misinformation, and the disintegration of reality in populations.